How the Oregon HS Tennis rankings work

 Phase 1 — In-League: Teams in the same league/conference that are close in their league standings (within 2 league rank positions) are compared.
 If Team A beat Team B head-to-head, Team A is moved above Team B in the overall ranking.
 This ensures that league rivals who played each other are ranked in an order consistent with their on-court results.

 Phase 2 — Statewide: Adjacent teams in the overall ranking whose Power Index scores are within 2% of each other are compared.
 If the lower-ranked team beat the higher-ranked team, they swap positions.
-For split series (1-1), the team with the higher FWS is used as a secondary tiebreaker.
+For split series (1-1), the team with the higher FQI is used as a secondary tiebreaker.

 Without a threshold, a single upset result could override large differences in overall performance.
 The league rank threshold (within 2 positions) prevents a last-place team with a single fluke win from leapfrogging through the standings.
 The 2% PI threshold for statewide comparisons ensures H2H only breaks ties between teams that are genuinely close in overall rating.